Advocating for LGBTQ Workplace Equality as a Consumer

 As a consumer, you can make informed purchase decisions by examining the policies and practices of the businesses you buy goods and services from — and informing those businesses if they fail to meet your standards.
-Whether making purchases on behalf of yourself or a business, it's crucial to formally let businesses know that you consider LGBT equality important enough to impact your purchasing decisions.
+Whether making purchases on behalf of yourself or a business, it's crucial to formally let businesses know that you consider LGBTQ equality important enough to impact your purchasing decisions.

 What Your Message Should Say